Narcissistic Personality Disorder

 Medication

 There’s no evidence that any specific medication is helpful for NPD.
-However, people with NPD have higher than average rates of other mental disorders, including depression and bipolar disorder, which are responsive to medication such as antidepressants and mood stabilizers.
+However, people with NPD have higher than average rates of other mental health issues, including depression and bipolar disorder, which are responsive to medication such as antidepressants and mood stabilizers.

 Narcissistic personality disorder and substance abuse